 Hints and Tips

-It is possible to build reports that use multiple Tier 1 and Tier 2 forms, this article/example was just to give you the tools/skills needed to build such a report
+It is possible to build reports that use multiple Tier 1 and Tier 2 forms; this article/example was just to give you the tools needed to build such a report

-Some forms may relate to multiple forms so picking the correct "Connected To" form may be more difficult within your own site
+Some forms may relate to multiple forms so picking the correct "Connected To" form may vary within your own site

 A form may also have multiple linking fields that connect it to another form, in which case you will need to pick the correct "Using Field" radio button as well (this is a less common scenario)

-If you have Dynamic Fields (a premium, add-on feature) most of these also work as links and can be used in place of a standard linking field (the skills/concepts in this article will remain the same)
+If you have Dynamic Fields enabled in your site (a feature that is no longer available for purchase) most of these also work as links and can be used in place of a standard linking field (the skills/concepts in this article will remain the same)